 - Lightweight design

-- No control or restraint
+- No snap or velcro closure

 Buying Guide: How to Choose the Best Harness for a Reactive Dog